 Intensive Ground School.
 We will also address the fears you have!
 This is the main focus of the day, not only information for the knowledge test, but we will answer questions that will pertain to more in depth knowledge for oral or personal information.
 We break down into terms you understand even if have to explain in three different ways!
 We want you to work together as peers to teach and to learn.
 We will adjust the teaching to meet the needs and goals of those who enroll in the GIFT academy.
 We will assist each student in understanding basics of flight, the joy, safety, dispel myths and fears, passing the written tests, and/or prepare for an oral and practical test.
 We will also assist in the understanding of weather, weight and balance, aerodynamics, regulations, air space, GPS, etc. If its applicable to flying ask and we will cover the whys, history and how to.
 Much of the time will be focused on the knowledge test, oral and practical knowledge as well as real knowledge used in everyday flying.
 We hope the students will leave the academy with the knowledge and skills to make them better and safer pilots when they return to their home airports.
 We hope each student will bond with other to develop friendships that will enable them to reach out to one another when in need of someone who understands their experiences.
 If we have the students, we will split the classrooms into the different certifications like private, instrument or advanced.

 There is no charge for the Instructors. ground school or in flight, during this one week event.
-Cash or Check is preferred for costs incurred, any credit/debit card charges will be charged a convenience fee (we incur a 3.5% fee from the credit card companies so yes we lose money through credit card systems) You will need to reserve your spot with us.
-Please see our Donations/store page to purchase your reservation online.
+Cash or Check is preferred for costs incurred, any credit/debit card charges will be charged a convenience fee (we incur a 3.5% fee from the credit card companies so yes we lose money through credit card systems) We are looking into the Vinmo and similar options of taking payment at the event.
+You will need to reserve your spot with us.
+Please see our Donations page to purchase your reservation online.
 We also have an application you can download and mail to us.
 No reservation will be noted until payment is received.
 This fee is applies toward your airplane costs, or supplies you purchase through us, including extra T Shirts, or other items we sell.
 We will refund up until 30 days prior to the event.
 The fee is non refundable within 30 days of the event. (a refund can still be requested within 30 days of the event, for such as medical events, yours and family, loss of employment, military status changes. employment relocation, etc) Please see our forms above for applications and refunds requests.
-Associated costs Aircraft - $45 per hour minimum donation (other aircraft may vary in minimum donation) (average paid $450 for 10 hours) Fuel - $4.15 per gallon (this changes often much like the prices do for your car) There is a fuel card you will be required to have (form at airport upon arrival), this allows you to fuel at the self serve pump and pay at the end of your stay, with cash or check.
+Associated costs Aircraft - $45 per hour minimum donation (other aircraft may vary in minimum donation) (average paid $450 for 10 hours) Fuel - $4.60 per gallon (this changes often much like the prices do for your car) There is a fuel card you will be required to have (form at airport upon arrival), this allows you to fuel at the self serve pump and pay at the end of your stay, with cash or check.
 Fuel is discounted thru the self serve card.
-Books - $55- $100 for books and supplies based on need (optional) Hotel - $88 per night before taxes (most women share a room to lower costs) meals - Lunch is provided at the event.
+Books - $55- $100 for books and supplies based on need (optional) Hotel - $99 per night before taxes (most women share a room to lower costs) meals - Lunch is provided at the event.
 Average cost is $10 a person Please consider your costs of travel, time, and goals.
 This is only one week and may only fly once or twice a day depending on class size, planes and instructors available.

 The Fuel and aircraft payments are separate costs please be prepared to make two payments.